-A spiritual trip took him to Aruvippuram, a forest area known for its natural beauty.
-He settled there for a while and soon started attracting people for spiritual as well as physical rejuvenation.
+Even after attaining enlightenment the Guru continued his life of Parivrajaka.
+One such wandering took him to the beautiful Aruvippuram a forest area, where nature shows herself in the best of her attire.
+He decided to settle there for some time and soon visitors from near and far started visiting him for spiritual as well as physical rejuvenation.
 The Guru felt the necessity of constructing a temple there for the regular worship of Lord Shiva.
 A small canopy of coconut and mango leaves was raised over an altar on a rock jutting out in the water at a beautiful spot near the river.
 The Guru himself later installed a Shiva linga (idol) in the temple.
-When asked about his right to install an idol he replied that the idol he had installed was not that of a Brahmin Shiva.
+When asked about his right to install an idol he replied that the idol he had installed was not a Brahmin Shiva.

-In 1904 he decided to settle down in a place to continue his spiritual practices.
+In 1904 the Guru gave up his life of a wanderer and decided to settle down in a place to continue his spiritual practices.
 He chose Sivagiri at Varkala, twenty miles north of Thiruvananthapuram.
-He started a Sanskrit school in Varkala and poor boys and orphans were given free education regardless of their caste.
-Temples were built at different places – Thrissur, Kannur, Anchuthengu, Tellicherry, Calicut, and Mangalore.
-It was in the year 1912 that he built the Sharada Devi Temple at Sivagiri.
+He started a Sanskrit school in Varkala and poor boys and orphans were given free education regardless of their caste Temples were built at different places – Thrissur, Kannur, Anchuthengu, Tellicherry, Calicut, and Mangalore.
+It was in the year 1912 he built the Sharada Devi Temple at Sivagiri.

 In 1928 the Guru’s health conditions declined drastically and he remained bedridden for some months.
-The Guru's birthday was celebrated in many places in that year.
-On 20 September, 1928 the Guru finally left Earth, but his legacy and beliefs are still alive with us to this very day.
+The Guru's birthday was celebrated in many places in that year, mostly in Kerala, Madras, Mangalore, Srilanka and Europe.
+On 20 September, 1928 the Guru’s soul left his body to unite with the Supreme soul.